matthijsgroen/styleguides/cucumber.md

 * Scenario titles should be written in the same format as commit messages
 * Feature descriptions should read like a userstory
-* Feature title should be a short describtion in the same format as commit
+* Feature title should be a short description in the same format as commit

 ```gherkin